 Not long after Donald Trump became President of the United States, there was a massive increase in sales of 1984.
 The George Orwell dystopia received a boost after Kellyanne Conway uttered the phrase “alternative facts” in a TV interview.
-Everywhere you look, people were turning to social media to make sure the world knew that they knew how Orwellian it was.
+Everywhere you looked, people were turning to social media to make sure the world knew that they knew how Orwellian it was.
 That’s the great thing about social media.
 Thousands of people are having the same original thought at the same time.
 Just think about what Orwell would have made of Twitter.
 But I digress.
 The point is, it seemed that everyone had suddenly decided that we were living in a time that was just as awful as the one Orwell had imagined.
 In the same way that people had started to see the world as mimicking Gilead, we were suddenly living in a version of Airstrip One.
 It’s a fun idea but, let’s be honest, it’s total bollocks.

 This is one of those books that everyone seems to have read when they were younger but it passed me by.
 I don’t know why but I just never read it.
 I mean it is often referred to as one of the greatest pieces of English literature of recent years.
 In 2019, BBC News included it in their list of 100 most influential novels.
 So, there must be plenty of people out there who think it was worth reading.
 I just never did.
 Maybe I just didn’t like the idea of reading a boy’s diary?
 As much as I don’t want to perpetuate the idea of gender stereotypes, I wasn’t exactly interested in what a 13/14-year-old boy had to say.
 Or maybe it was something about diaries in general?
 I never wrote a diary when I was younger.
 I think I was always a bit too embarrassed.
 It seemed too self-indulgent and pathetic.
 Why did I think my life was so worthy that it deserved being immortalised in a diary?
 Part of me is quite sad I never did, especially as my memory is o bad these days.
 Of course, every time one of my friends tells me about reading their old diaries, I am overjoyed that I never tried.
 Remembering what I was like as a teenager, I can be assured that it wouldn’t make for an easy read.